Property Taxes & Assessment

 Payments must be received by the tax department on or before the due date in order to avoid late payment charges.

 Failure to receive a tax bill does not excuse a taxpayer from the responsibility for payment nor relieve the liability of penalty for late payment.

 A penalty of 1.25% will be charged on the unpaid amount of an instalment on the first day of default.
 Monthly interest charges of 1.25% (15% per annum) will be imposed on any unpaid taxes on the first day of each month thereafter.
 Penalty and interest rates are set by City by-laws pursuant to section 345(1) of the Municipal Act, 2001.

 Change of Ownership or Mailing address

-To make a change to the ownership, name or mailing address on your property tax bills, the City's tax department requires documentation in support of the change.
+To make a change to the ownership, name or mailing address on your property tax bills, the City's requires documentation in support of the change.
 See below for details of documentation required to update your account: